“Shady Grove” (Nellysford, VA)

 When I first arrived in Charlottesville (lovely and genuinely historic, but, like Chapel Hill, a bit too self-consciously “genteel”) the sort of folks I met, both in town and the county, would occasionally mention the five or so small communities/towns where the surviving members of the “Whole Earth”, back-to-the-land, “old hippies” generation had eventually settled.
 These were always lovely places, but decidedly removed from the academic/courthouse (charlotttesville is the county seat) hothouse atmosphere of town.

-While I never wanted to actually BE one of them, I always enjoyed my visits, just as I did my doings with the Trappists (who did not have a lot of sex, insofar as I ever noticed) at that age.
+While I never wanted to actually BE one of them, I always enjoyed my visits, just as I did my doings with the Trappists (who, by contrast with the Whole Earthers, did not have a lot of sex, insofar as I ever noticed) at that age.

 I was delighted, when I spent the COVID epidemic hunkered down, up in the mountains, while I babysat the old Mark Addy Inn, to meet a few of the second-generation.
 My new-pal, Hoshin, lived at the inn and had actually grown-up in Yogaville (go to: https://en.wikipedia.org/wiki/Yogaville).
 I thought that they lived enviable, contented lives.